IowaScaledEngineering/ise-docs/docs/SimpleSig/planning.md

 ## Planning Signals For Your Layout

-So after pondering the Big Questions, you've decided that you want a signal system on your layout.
+So after pondering the [Three Big Questions](planning.md#the-three-big-questions), you've decided that you want a signal system on your layout.
 Excellent!

 While the following is designed as a guide to planning for the SimpleSig system, much of it is applicable to any signal system.